 I used fresh strawberries because its what the BF brought home from the store.
 Just add a tablespoon of water when pureeing.

-My local store only had a mint flavored pirouettes (a mountain of them actually, left from the holidays).
+My local store only had a mint flavored pirouettes.
 So I used Oreo Fun Straws that I found while trying to figure out if mint would mesh with strawberry.
 I decided that fake chocolate was better.
-Remind me not to buy those mint pirouettes next December when they seem like they are a great price (some things are just too good to be true).
+Remind me not to buy those mint pirouettes next December when they seem like they are a great price.

 Don’t let the length of the instructions intimidate you.
-This cake was easy and fun.
-So get get messy in the kitchen with someone else or just for the hell of it.
+This strawberry layer cake was easy and fun to make.
+So get get messy in the kitchen with someone else or just for the hell of it. 😉

 What do you think?
 Will you be trying this strawberry layer cake recipe?